metalmerge/RAVE/README.md

 2. Navigate to the RAVE directory:

-3. Run the this command if on an apple computer:
+3. Run the this one of these two commands depending on your computer:

    ```bash
    python3 apple_main.py
    ```

-3.5.
-Run the this command if on an apple computer:

    ```bash
    python windows_main.py